Dharamjaigarh

+Situated in the northern part of the district, it lies close to the forested hills of the Eastern Chhattisgarh region and borders parts of Jashpur and Korba.
+The area is known for its large tribal population, dense sal forests, and small-scale agriculture, particularly paddy cultivation.
+Dharamjaigarh also holds historical significance as part of the former princely state of Raigarh, and today serves as an administrative and commercial hub for surrounding villages.

+Laljeet Singh Rathia is a current MLA of the Dharamjaigarh constituency.

 Geography

 Dharamjaigarh is located at 22.47°N 83.22°E. It has an average elevation of 300 m.

 Dharamjaigarh is a taluk headquarters and prominent town in the Raigarh District of Chhattisgarh.
 It is located on Raigarh-Ambikapur highway, about 77 km north-west of Raigarh.
 Raipur is the nearest airport, and Raigarh is the nearest railhead for Dharamjaigarh.
 Bus services are available from the place to Raigarh, Raipur, Bilaspur, Ranchi, Garhwa, Banaras, and Ambikapur.